Enhex/value_ptr/README.md

 # value_ptr
-Template class that automatically dereferences its pointer.
+Template class that holds a pointer and automatically dereferences it.
 Allows you to write cleaner, more elegant code.